boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

     </tbody>
     </table>

-4. Run your PHP sample.
+4. Please run the PHP sample.

 5. The dashboard can be rendered in design mode or created with the following changes in the `embedSample()` method.